jamespfennell/rustilocks/README.md

 - Gain more experience with Rust.

-- Use only safe Rust and try to write code to be panic-free.
+- Try to make all code safe and statically panic-free.

 ## Non-goals